ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Dynamic View Ordering Tutorial 3 - Moving Dragged Items.rst

                     }
                 }

 To move the items within the view we use a DelegateModel.
 The DelegateModel type is used by the view types to instantiate delegate items from model data and when constructed explicitly can be used to filter and re-order the model items provided to :ref:`ListView <sdk_qtquick_listview>`.
 The items property of DelegateModel provides access to the view's items and allows us to change the visible order without modifying the source model.
 To determine the current visible index of the items we use itemsIndex property on the DelegateModel attached property of the delegate item.

-To utilize a DelegateModel with a :ref:`ListView <sdk_qtquick_listview>` we bind it to the :ref:`model <sdk_qtquick_listview#model-prop>` property of the view and bind the model and delegate to the DelegateModel.
+To utilize a DelegateModel with a :ref:`ListView <sdk_qtquick_listview>` we bind it to the :ref:`model <sdk_qtquick_listview_model>` property of the view and bind the model and delegate to the DelegateModel.

 .. code:: qml